T1i2n3a4/moms-wellbeing-club/README.md

 ## Credits

 * Code
-    * Most of the codes used throughout the project were taken from the [Code Institute Programme](https://learn.codeinstitute.net/), including the CI projects.
+    * Most of the codes used throughout the project were learnt at the [Code Institute Programme](https://learn.codeinstitute.net/), including the CI projects.
     * [W3Scools](https://www.w3schools.com/) and [freeCodeCamp](https://www.freecodecamp.org/) were used to solve the issues aroused while developing the project.
 * Content
     * The website's content was written by the developer.